-- 1.12.1 The Local Government (Miscellaneous Provisions) Act 1976 Sections 48, 54 and 77 detail an applicant's right of appeal. - 1.12.2 In general terms, where an applicant is aggrieved by the Council's decision to refuse to grant, or refuse to renew a licence, or the Council's decision to suspend or revoke a licence, the applicant has a right of appeal to the local Magistrates' Court. - 1.12.3 Any appeal must be lodged at the Court within twenty-one days of the applicant receiving notification of the Council's decision.
+- 1.12.1 The Local Government (Miscellaneous Provisions) Act 1976 Sections 48, 54 and 77 detail an applicant's right of appeal. - 1.12.2 In general terms, where an applicant is aggrieved by the Council's decision to refuse to grant, or refuse to renew a licence, or the Council's decision to suspend or revoke a licence, the applicant has a right of appeal to the local Magistrates' Court, although Hackney Carriage proprietor refusal appeals are heard directly by a Crown Court. - 1.12.3 Any appeal must be lodged at the Court within twenty-one days of the applicant receiving notification of the Council's decision.
 The appeal must state the grounds upon which the appeal is based.